Confederación Nacional del Trabajo: The early years

-Peak of the CNT

 From 1918 on the CNT grew stronger.
 Around that time, panic spread among employers, giving rise to the practice of pistolerismo (employing thugs to intimidate active unionists), causing a spiral of violence which significantly affected the trade union.
 These pistoleros were known to have killed 21 union leaders in 48 hours.
 The CNT had an outstanding role in the events of the La Canadiense general strike, which paralyzed 70% of industry in Catalonia in 1919, the year the CNT reached a membership of 700,000.
-The Government settled the strike by granting all the striking workers demands that included an eight-hour day, union recognition, and the rehiring of fired workers.

 In 1922 the International Workingmen's Association (later International Workers' Association) was founded in Berlin; the CNT joined immediately.
-However, the following year, with the rise of Miguel Primo de Rivera's dictatorship, the labor union was outlawed, once again.
+However, the following year, with the rise of Miguel Primo de Rivera's dictatorship, the labor union was again outlawed.

 In 1927 with the "moderate" positioning of some cenetistas (CNT members) the Federación Anarquista Ibérica (FAI), an association of anarchist affinity groups, was created in Valencia.
 The FAI would play an important role during the following years through the so-called trabazón (connection) with the CNT, that is, the presence of FAI elements in the CNT, encouraging the labor union not to move away from its anarchist principles, an influence that continues today.

 The Second Republic

 After the fall of the monarchy in 1931, the CNT offered minimal support to the Second Republic.
-This support decreased progressively during the years between 1931 and 1933 because of constant confrontations with the republican authorities in the successive general strikes.
+This support decreased progressively during the years between 1931 and 1933 because of constant confrontations with the republican authorities in the successive general strikes, including the 1931 Barcelona rent strike.
 The end of that period was marked by so-called revolutions of January and December, both of which were swiftly suppressed by the government.
 In those days the CNT functioned primarily in Catalonia, but was also gaining importance in other regions, such as Andalusia and Aragon (where it had a higher membership than the UGT).

 In Ceuta, the CNT's organ was the weekly Despertar, launched in December 1931, but its publication was discontinued the next year.

 Tensions between the radical faístas, or FAI members, and the moderate non-faístas were constant and difficult to analyze because of the decentralized and sectorial nature of the organization.
 Finally, in 1931 a group of moderates published the Manifesto of the Thirty, which would give rise to Treintism (from treinta, thirty in Spanish), and in 1932 Ángel Pestaña split from the CNT to create the Syndicalist Party.

 In January 1932 a revolutionary strike organized by the CNT took place in Alt Llobregat, Catalonia.
 In some places the workers took control of the streets and proclaimed libertarian communism replacing the republican flags with the red and black ones.
 The strike was suppressed by the use of the police and the military and several leading figures of the workers' side were arrested and some deported to Spanish colonies in Africa (Spanish Morocco, Western Sahara and Guinea).